-Houghton College is fully accredited by the Board of Regents of the State of New York and by the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104 (267.284.5000).
+Houghton College is fully accredited by the Board of Regents of the State of New York and by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267.284.5000).
 All courses taught by Houghton College faculty are approved and registered by the New York State Education Department.